iamobservable/open-webui-starter/README.md

 about configurations on the [Open WebUI Docs](https://docs.openwebui.com/) or the [Gitub repository](https://github.com/open-webui/open-webui).

+## Join others on Discord

+If you run into issues, please join the [Open WebUI Starter project discord channel](https://discord.gg/yaER7uvWKD).
+We will attempt to help!

 ## 👷Project Overview

 The Open WebUI Starter project is a entry into using the open-source project